LastAncientOne/SimpleStockAnalysisPython/README.md

 1. How to get data from yahoo, quandl, or other sites?
 2. How to scrape historical data or fundmental data?
 3. How to analyze the stock data?
+4. How to make a trendlines?
+5. How to add and save to csv file?

 I tried to make it simple as possible to understand finance data and how to analyze the data by using python language.